Precession Relaxation of Viscoelastic Oblate Rotators: Difficulties

 In the subsequent section, we shall see that the former of these two difficulties can be sidestepped, while the latter can be neglected only for sufficiently high value of the product of the wobble frequency $\,\chi\,$ by the effective viscosity $\,\eta\,$.

-Finally, in the limit of vanishing wobble frequency $\,\chi\,$, the product $\,k_2(\chi)\,\sin\epsilon_2(\chi)\,$ becomes linear in $\,\chi\,$ (Efroimsky 2012$\,$a,b).
+Finally, in the limit of vanishing wobble frequency $\,\chi\,$, the product $\,k_2(\chi)\,\sin\epsilon_2(\chi)\,$ becomes linear in $\,\chi\,$ \citep{efroimsky2012a,efroimsky2012b}.
 As can be understood from the formulae (\ref{W2} - \ref{coss}), the Fourier component $\,W_2(\chi)\,$ stays finite in the limit of vanishing $\,\chi\,$.
 So the dissipated power (\ref{power1}) scales as $\,\chi^2\,$ in the said limit.

-At the same time, at higher frequencies, $\,k_2(\chi)\,\sin\epsilon_2(\chi)\,$ behaves as $\,\chi^{-1}\,$, for a Maxwell sphere ({\it{Ibid}}).
+At the same time, at higher frequencies, $\,k_2(\chi)\,\sin\epsilon_2(\chi)\,$ of a Maxwell sphere behaves as $\,\chi^{ \rm -1}\,$ \citep{efroimsky2012a,efroimsky2012b}.
 Thence at higher values of $\,\chi\,$ the damping rate (\ref{power1}) is $\,\chi$-independent.
 These observations will help us in the next section.